Henry Pelham-Clinton, 4th Duke of Newcastle: Opposition to Catholic Emancipation

 On 22 March 1821, Newcastle published a pamphlet in the form of a letter to Lord Liverpool, protesting against a Bill for Catholic Emancipation.
 Newcastle argued that if his government supported Emancipation they would be doing the country an injustice for two main reasons.
 Firstly, the attention of the nation was preoccupied with domestic problems and little interested in the question, so to pass Emancipation now would be a betrayal.
 Secondly, the government could not be neutral on this question because if the Bill passed Parliament, the King would have to refuse Royal Assent as it would be in breach of his promise, made in the Coronation Oath, to uphold the Protestant constitution.
 If the King were to do this without the advice of his ministers then it would be unconstitutional since the King could only act on the advice of his ministers.
 Thereby the government should adopt a position on the question, and this position should of necessity be opposed to Emancipation.

 He did not hold any national office but he was extremely active in politics.
 From about 1826 he became one of the leaders of the so-called "Ultra-Tory" faction, staunchly supporting the traditional establishment of Church, Country and State.
 He rejected the label of Tory, however.

-On 13 March 1827, Newcastle told Lord Colchester that he wanted to form a group to support the King in forming a government opposed to Emancipation with the aid of Lords Mansfield, Salisbury and Falmouth, and that he could win the support of about 60 peers.
+On 13 March 1827, Newcastle told Lord Colchester that he wanted to form a group to support the King in forming a government opposed to Emancipation with the aid of Lord Mansfield, Lord Salisbury and Lord Falmouth, and that he could win the support of about 60 peers.
 On 24 March Newcastle had an audience with the King, George IV, on the question of Emancipation.
 However early in the conversation, the King interrupted Newcastle, "it was only occasionally that I could edge in my remarks & opinions".
 Newcastle said himself and other peers' wishes for an administration "formed on anti-Rom.
 Cath. principles & that if it would be H.M.'s pleasure to form such an administration it would be certain of support & success".

 The King, however, said a Prime Minister could not be appointed until it was certain that Lord Liverpool would not recover from his stroke.